sverweij/dependency-cruiser/doc/rules-reference.md

 }
 ```

-## Configurations in javascript
+## Configurations in JavaScript

-From version 4.7.0 you can pass a javascript module to `--validate`.
+From version 4.7.0 you can pass a JavaScript module to `--validate`.
 It'll work as long as it exports a valid configuration object
 and node can understand it.